aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 [WRITE BULK MD](/critic2/manual/write/#c2-writebulk) keyword, and by the interactive dynamics window of the graphical user interface.

+All of these operations are **fixed-cell**: for crystals, only the atomic positions evolve, and the unit cell (both its volume and its shape) is held fixed.
+Critic2 does not currently relax the lattice or run variable-cell dynamics (there is no barostat), so the cell parameters of the generated or relaxed structures are always those of the input structure.

 The available force-field identifiers (`ff.s`) are:

 * `uff`: the built-in [Universal Force Field